+THE TEND DE TOUR Sec.
 1101.
 Printing and binding for the President.
 1102.
-Printing to be authorized by law and nec- essary to the public business, not in excess essary to the public business, not in excess of appropriation, and on special requisition filed with the Director of the Government Publishing Office.
+Printing to be authorized by law and necessary to the public business, not in excess of appropriation, and on special requisition filed with the Director of the Government Publishing Office.
 1103.
 Certificate of necessity; estimate of cost.
 1104.
 Restrictions on use of illustrations.
 1105.
 Form and style of work for departments.
 1106.
 Inserting "compliments" forbidden.
 1107.
 Appropriations chargeable for printing and binding of documents or reports.
 1108.
-Presidential approval required for printing of

-periodicals; number printed; sale to public.
+Presidential approval required for printing of periodicals; number printed; sale to public.
 1109.
-Printing documents in two or more editions;

-full number and allotment of full quota.
+Printing documents in two or more editions; full number and allotment of full quota.
 1110.
-Daily examination of Congressional Record for immediate ordering of documents for official use; limit; bills and resolutions.
+Daily examination of Congressional Record for immediate ordering of documents for of- ficial use; limit; bills and resolutions.
 1111.
 Annual reports: time for furnishing manuscript and proofs to Director of the Government Publishing Office.
 1112.
 Annual reports: type for reports of executive officers.
-Annual reports: exclusion of irrelevant matter.
-1114.
-Annual reports: number of copies for Congress.
+1113.
+Annual reports: exclusion of irrelevant mat-

-Annual reports: time of delivery by Director of the Government Publishing Office to Congress.
+$^{^{1}\}mathrm{So}$ in original.
+Probably should be "Director of the Government Publishing Office's".

-1116.
-Annual reports: limitation on number of copies printed; reports of bureau chiefs.
+Annual reports: number of copies for Con-

-1117.
-Annual reports: discontinuance of printing of annual or special reports to keep within appropriations.

-1118.
-Documents beyond scope of ordinary departmental business.

-1119.
-Government publications as public property.1120.
-Blanks and letterheads for judges and officers of courts.

-Paper and envelopes for Government agencies

-in the District of Columbia.

-1122 Supplies for Government establishments

-1122.
+- Sec.
+1115.
+Annual reports: time of delivery by Director of the Government Publishing Office to Congress. - 1116.
+Annual reports: limitation on number of copies printed; reports of bureau chiefs. - 1117.
+Annual reports: discontinuance of printing of annual or special reports to keep within appropriations. - 1118.
+Documents beyond scope of ordinary departmental business. - 1119.
+Government publications as public property. - 1120.
+Blanks and letterheads for judges and officers of courts. - 1121.
+Paper and envelopes for Government agencies in the District of Columbia. - 1122.
 Supplies for Government establishments.1123.
 Binding materials; bookbinding for libraries.

 2014-Pub.
 L. 113-235, div.
-H, title I, \\$1301(c)(1), Dec.
+H, title I, §1301(c)(1), Dec.
 16, 2014, 128 Stat.
 2537, substituted "Director of the Government Publishing Office" for "Public Printer" in items 1102, 1111, and 1115.